Gu Long

-Gu Long (7 June 1938 – 21 September 1985), was a Hong Kong-born Taiwanese novelist, screenwriter, film producer and director.
+Xiong Yaohua (7 June 1938 – 21 September 1985), better known by his pen name Gu Long, was a Hong Kong-born Taiwanese novelist, screenwriter, film producer and director.
 A graduate of Cheng Kung Senior High School and Tamkang University, Xiong is best known for writing wuxia novels and serials, which include Juedai Shuangjiao, Xiaoli Feidao Series, Chu Liuxiang Series, Lu Xiaofeng Series and The Eleventh Son.
 Some of these works have been adapted into films and television series for numerous times.
 In the 1980s, he started his own film studio, Bao Sian (寶龍), to produce film adaptations of his works.

 Life

 Xiong was born on 7 June 1938 in Hong Kong but his registered identity stated that he was born in 1941.
 His ancestral home was in Nanchang, Jiangxi Province, China, and he lived in Hankou in his childhood.
 He moved to Taipei, Taiwan in 1952 with his parents, who divorced in 1956.
 With help from his friends and using the money he earned from part-time work to fund his education, Xiong graduated from the Foreign Language Department of Tamkang University.